 I. May result in death.

 II.
-May cause severe injury, major property damage, significant financial loss, and/or result in negative publicity for the organization and/or institution.
+May cause severe injury, major property damage, significant financial loss, and/or negative publicity for the organization and/or institution.

 III.
-May cause minor injury, illness, property damage, financial loss and/or could result in negative publicity for the organization and/or institution.
+May cause minor injury, illness, property damage, financial loss, and/or negative publicity for the organization and/or institution.

 B. Probably will occur in time.